danielthedifficult/git-ai-summary/README.md

    audience: 'clients', // finishes the sentence: 'Summarize these commit logs into friendly software release notes that will be appropriate for...'
    language: 'spanish',
    provider: 'openai',
-   key: 'YOUR-OPENAI-KEY',
+   key: 'YOUR-OPENAI-KEY', // if OPENAI_API_KEY not in Env
    commit_format: 'Interpret the commit messages as follows: "type/scope/purpose"', // e.g. if your commit format is "fix/login/Correctly handle invalid auth with error messages"
    additional_instructions: 'Write the summaries in Haiku', // any additional instructions you want to send to ChatGPT
-   quiet: true, // won't log to console
+   verbose: true, // logs intermediary steps to console and provides full result object in CLI output
    model_params: { // https://platform.openai.com/docs/introduction/overview
       model: 'text-davinci-003', // Set your own model!
       temperature: 2, // Get some crazy results!
 Seriously, 0 is the default and mostly deterministic, YMMV with anything north of 0.8